 Learn more about launching and running a chapter at your campus here.

 Appalachia Service Project’s Immersion Breaks provide college students the opportunity to spend their time away from campus in an impactful and purposeful way with our Year-Round home repair programs throughout Central Appalachia for Fall, Winter and Spring Breaks that will truly make a difference.

-Students that serve with CSP will do more than just construction; they will also connect with and learn about the Appalachian community they are serving in and will be part of a long-term effort to eradicate substandard housing in the region.
+Students that serve with ASP will do more than just construction; they will also connect with and learn about the Appalachian community they are serving in and will be part of a long-term effort to eradicate substandard housing in the region.
 Students will arrive on Sunday afternoon or evening, and depart the following Saturday morning.
-Each weekday, students will go out to worksites in crews (ideally in 5-7 people in size, but we can be flexible), where they will be led through a home repair project by our trained staff and Helping Hands.
-Hot breakfast and dinner will be prepared each day by our local cooking staff, and materials for sack lunches will also be provided.
-After dinner, our staff will lead all students in an Evening Gathering, which is focused on pairing service with thoughtful reflection.
-As a Christian ministry open to all people, ASP is committed to engaging in an ecumenical dialogue about issues of social justice, poverty alleviation, and addressing substandard housing.
+Students will also be engaging in programing each evening to discuss, learn and engage with the issues of social justice, poverty alleviation, and addressing substandard housing.
+Immersion Breaks with ASP focus on pairing service with thoughtful reflection.
 We seek to inspire college students to find a love of service by discovering where their gifts and talents intersect the existing needs in the world.
 All backgrounds and points of view are welcome.

 Learn more about taking a trip with ASP here.